Photography in the Blue Hour - ShopJeanPhotography.com

 Photography in the Blue Hour

 As photographers, we're always on the hunt for that magical lighting that can transform our shots into pure works of art.
-Capturing the perfect shot often requires an understanding of various lighting conditions too.
-One of the most enchanting lighting scenarios is the "blue hour."
+Capturing the perfect shot often requires an understanding of various lighting conditions too and one of the most enchanting lighting scenarios is the "blue hour."

 blue hour